perfectsquircle/code-golf-hole-3/README.md

 ## Scoring

-Please submit a single file (.js, .py, or .rb).
+Please submit a single file (.js, .py, .rb, or .csx).
 The included node script `code-golf.sh` will be used to score your file.
 To run this script, you must have Node.js installed.

 macOS
 ```bash